snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 ### Consider regular interviewing

 My friend's director told his team to regularly interview at other companies of their interest.
-You learn of interesting things are going on elsewhere as it's easy to get caught up in the bubble of where you're working.
-This way, you are are aware of newer opportunities as well as find out about competitive compensations.
+You learn of interesting things that are going on elsewhere as it's easy to get caught up in the bubble of where you're working.
+This way, you are aware of newer opportunities as well as find out about competitive compensations.

 This idea goes along with keeping the practice up.
-Say interviewing once every 18 months at a few places that you would absolutely love to work at, even if you aren't looking for a new job seriously at that moment.
+Say interviewing once every 18 months at a few places that you would absolutely love to work at, even if you aren't seriously looking for a new job at that moment.

 ## Thoughts